dynport/urknall/content/docs/library.md

 TODO: well that could be described better I guess

+## Packages

+Packages are an strictly internal data-structure.
+A package is a container for tasks that must be executed on the target.
+The interface is just exposed to the user when rendering [templates](#templates) and provides three functions:

+* Using the `AddTemplate` method the given template will be rendered into the current template, i.e. all tasks generated inside the "child" template are added to the "parent".
+This is required to build template hierarchies.
+* The `AddTask` method will add the given manually created task.
+* With `AddCommands` a task is generated internally using the list of commands given.

+Each of these commands is given a string that is used as identifier for the underlying task.
+In case of template hierarchies the different layers' names are concatenated using dots.

 ## Tasks

 Tasks are ordered collections of commands.
-Usually there is no need to handle them manually, except for situation's where conditionals are required inside a cached entity.
-The following subsection will describe this scenario.
-In the following caching will be described as tasks are the layer where it is applied.

-### Manual Task Generation

-Urknall provides the `NewTask` function that will generate a blank task that commands can be added to manually.

-TODO: missing example that properly explains the need for this. cache breaking for bundle install?

-### Caching

-One of the core features of urknall is the caching layer that will decide whether or not a command must be executed.
+They are the unit caching is applied to.
+Caching is one of the core features of urknall, that decides whether a command must be executed or not, i.e. whether the command and its predecessor have already been executed.
 This is essential if provisioning is run more than once, which is useful in many situations:

 * While developing templates the turnaround time is pretty short, as only changed or added parts need to be executed.